bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

-5. Why do we need super() in an extended class? to properly access data in the parent class that it is inheriting
+5. Why do we need super() in an extended class?
+Properly access data in the parent class that it is inheriting

 ## Project Set up